IcHiGo-KuRoSaKiI/Graphing/README.md

 npm install graphing
 ```

 Import the editor component.
 The bundled stylesheet is now loaded automatically.
 The optional `mode` prop controls the initial UI theme (`"light"` or `"dark"`).
 You can also enable a built-in theme switcher in the View menu by passing `showThemeToggle`.
 For development builds you can expose a menu option to toggle a miniature preview by passing `showMiniToggle` and handling the `onToggleMini` callback.
+Dark mode now dims the canvas and brightens icons for better contrast.

 ```jsx
 import { ArchitectureDiagramEditor } from 'graphing';